nodejscn/node-api-cn/fs/fs_appendfilesync_path_data_options.md

 fs.appendFileSync('message.txt', 'data to append', 'utf8');
 ```

-The `path` may be specified as a numeric file descriptor that has been opened
+The `file` may be specified as a numeric file descriptor that has been opened
 for appending (using `fs.open()` or `fs.openSync()`).
 The file descriptor will
 not be closed automatically.